seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part2.md

 <!-- (add later) -->

+## Use of LLM

+LLMs - ChatGPT and Claude - were used to help understanding the original proof and the formalization.
+In particular, I had a conversation with ChatGPT in Codex app where I moastly asked questions about the intuitions and choice of parameters in the proof.
+For example, I asked why the perturbation $h$ is chosen of the form $h(\zeta) = \int_0^\infty w(a) (\cos(a\zeta) - 1) \mathrm{d} a$, and why $u_\ast$ is chosen as $-1 + \log \lambda / 4\lambda$, not something like $-1 + \log \lambda / 2\lambda$ or $-1 + \delta$ for some fixed $\delta > 0$.
+Most of the proofs are very analytical and the technical details are mostly about "how to choose the right parameters so that this is larger than that".

+Also, these were used to understand the formalization.
+My first question was to give one-to-one correspondence between the nonformal statement and proof of the report and the formal statements and proof in Lean, and found the missing formalizations.
+I also asked it to make a bluprint out of it (not with official Lean blueprint or Verso), which was not helpful at all.
+I could make it better, but I found that it is not worth the time, and I decided to refactor it first.

 ## Conclusion

+My guess for why the formalization is incomplete is that the original input for Astra was only sphere packing and Cohn-Elkies linear programming bound, but not on sign uncertainty principle.
+It is only used as intermediate step, so they do not need to formalize all of them (e.g. $L^1$ formulation, self-Fourier function, etc.).

 I'd say that the proof is *almost* formalized, but definitely not *all*.
 Someone may say that I'm to picky, since all the *essence* of the proof are formalized, which is true.